ctb/titus-blog/src/2014-function-of-unknown-genes.rst

 ============================================================

-I doubt there's a single magical approach, a silver bullet, that will solve the overall problem.
+I doubt there's a single magical approach, a silver bullet, that will solve the overall problem quickly.
 Years, probably decades, of blood, sweat, and tears will be needed.
-I think the best hope, though, is to find ways to take advantage of all the tools at our disposal -- the -omics tools, in particular -- to tackle this problem in reasonably close coordination between computational and experimental and theoretical researchers.
-The most valuable approaches are going to be the ones that accelerate experimental work by utilizing hypothesis generation from large data sets, targeted data gathering in pursuit of a particular question, and pointed molecular biology experiments looking at what specific genes and pathways do.
+I think the best hope, though, is to find ways to take advantage of all the tools at our disposal -- the -omics tools, in particular -- to tackle this problem with reasonably close coordination between computational and experimental and theoretical researchers.
+The most valuable approaches are going to be the ones that accelerate experimental work by utilizing hypothesis generation from large data sets, targeted data gathering in pursuit of a particular question, and pointed molecular biology and biochemistry experiments looking at what specific genes and pathways do.

 How much would this all cost?
 =============================